Cyb3rnaut/usernamemash/README.md

 # usernamemash
-Bash script to create a list of possible usernames from a person's first and last name.
+Scripts to create a list of possible usernames from a person's first and last name.